 Foods that may cause choking, and ways to prepare

-- Meat or poultry in large chunk — cut into bite-size pieces
+Meat or poultry in large chunks — cut into bite-size pieces.

 Avoid hard candies including jellybeans, nuts, popcorn, seeds like processed pumpkin (pepitas) or sunflower seeds.